techidaily/site-ai-vdieo-software/source/_posts/2024-approved-best-of-the-best-video-editing-apps-for-windows-mac-ios-android-and-linux.md

  Mar 27, 2024• Proven solutions

 DVDs are not as nearly as popular as they were in the 2000s, simply because USB flash drives are much more durable than DVD discs.
-One of the easiest ways to back up the data stored on DVDs is to convert it to digital video file formats, like [MOV](https://tools.techidaily.com/wondershare/filmora/download/)or [MP4](https://tools.techidaily.com/wondershare/filmora/download/).
+One of the easiest ways to back up the data stored on DVDs is to convert it to digital video file formats, like [MOV](https://tools.techidaily.com/wondershare/filmora/download/) or [MP4](https://tools.techidaily.com/wondershare/filmora/download/).

 You cannot just copy and paste the data from a DVD or Blu-ray to a computer since you need file conversion software in order to [change the format of a video file](https://tools.techidaily.com/wondershare/filmora/download/).
 Read on if you are looking for a way to **convert a DVD to a digital video file format** because in this article we are going to take you through some of the **best DVD to digital format converters**.